 Scientists at NOAA’s Northeast Fisheries Science Center conduct bottom trawl surveys every year during the fall and spring in inshore and offshore areas off the northeast coast to assess and monitor the abundance of yellowtail flounder and other species.
 Managers use this data along with information from Canadian, state agency, and university-run surveys to determine the status of the yellowtail flounder stocks.

 Yellowtail flounder is divided into three stocks for management purposes: Georges Bank, Cape Cod/Gulf of Maine, and Southern New England/Mid-Atlantic.
-All three stocks were last assessed in 2012, and the Georges Bank stock is scheduled to be assessed again in September 2013.
+The Georges Bank stock was assessed in 2013, while the other stocks were last assessed in 2012.
 The Cape Cod/Gulf of Maine stock and the Georges Bank stock are both currently overfished, while the Southern New England/Mid-Atlantic stock is not.
-The Georges Bank stock is at 20 percent of the target population level.
+The Georges Bank stock is at less than 2 percent of the target population level.
 The Cape Cod/Gulf of Maine stock is at 24 percent of the target level.
-The Southern New England/Mid-Atlantic stock was declared rebuilt in 2012 and is at 29 percent above the target level.
+The biomass target for the Southern New England/Mid-Atlantic stock was lowered in 2012 to reflect a decrease in productivity for this stock.
+This stock was declared rebuilt in 2012 and is now 29 percent above the target level.

 Harvesting Yellowtail Flounder